Paul Dolan (behavioural scientist): Career

-Dolan has more than 120 peer-reviewed publications, and almost 30,000 citations, which cover many topics including behavioural science, subjective wellbeing, equity in health and health valuation.
+Dolan has more than 120 peer-reviewed publications, and over 36,000 citations, which cover many topics including behavioural science, subjective wellbeing, equity in health and health valuation.

 He is an author of the Mindspace report published by the UK Cabinet Office, which seeks to apply lessons from the psychological and behavioural sciences to social policy.

 In 2013, Dolan appeared at the Hay Festival in Cartagena de Indias, Colombia, and discussed the role of modern technology and happiness, as well as his work on experiences of purpose, attention, and happiness.
 He also gave the Queen's Lecture on "Happiness by Design" at the TU Berlin in November 2013.
 Dolan has also spoken at a variety of national and international meetings and conferences, and made numerous media appearances, such as on the BBC1 television programme Lose Weight for Love.
 He was listed by The Times newspaper as one of the world's greatest minds.